The Funniest Things Parents Tweeted About Their Kids This Month

 Creating a Humor-Friendly Home

-Dr. Elaine Mazlish suggests that a humor-friendly environment can have lasting benefits for children.
+A humor-friendly environment can have lasting benefits for children.
 Encouraging playful interactions and light-hearted conversations can improve communication and strengthen family bonds.
-She recommends setting up regular family activities that invite laughter, such as game nights or silly movie marathons.
+Setting up regular family activities that invite laughter, such as game nights or silly movie marathons, is recommended.

 These shared experiences not only create joyful memories but also teach children the importance of laughter in overcoming life's challenges.
 It instills in them a healthy perspective on managing stress and enhances their emotional resilience.